Vindulamj/eco-driving-rl/README.md

 ```
 ### Acknowledgement

-The authors acknowledge the MIT SuperCloud and Lin- coln Laboratory Supercomputing Center for providing com- putational resources that have contributed to the research results reported within this paper.
+This work was supported by the MIT-IBM Watson AI Lab.
+The authors acknowledge the MIT SuperCloud and Lincoln Laboratory Supercomputing Center for providing com- putational resources that have contributed to the research results reported within this paper.
 The authors are grateful to Mark Taylor, Blaine Leonard, Matt Luker and Michael Sheffield at the Utah Department of Transportation for nu- merous constructive discussions.
 The authors would also like to thank Zhongxia Yan for his help in developing the original framework that was extended to produce the computational results reported in this paper.